ckeditor/ckeditor4-docs/docs/features/exportpdf/README.md

 * 16-19: Data is in the form in which it will be sent to the service.
 It can still be modified.
 * 20: Data is sent to the service.

-### Asynchronous preprocessing
+### Asynchronous data preprocessing

 It is even possible to run some asynchronous tasks before sending data to the server.
-To do this simply stop the event and set the flag telling that process is not finished yet.
+To do this, simply stop the event and set the flag telling that process is not finished yet.
 After it is done, remove flag and refire the `exportPdf` event:

 	editor.on( 'exportPdf', function( evt ) {
 		// Let's call some asynchronous function here, like an Ajax request.
 Flag processing as 'in progress'.